Super-Protocol/docs/developers/index.md

 | Oracles | Confidentiality may enable oracles to process sensitive private data from off-chain.|
 | DID | Decentralized identity.
 Confidentiality may be used in identity processing such as KYC. |

-Also here are the technical use cases:
+Also here are the technical use cases for which we will provide reference apps:

 | Use Case | Description |
 | -- | -- |